Tuesday, 16 June 202618:00 CET

 Cybersecurity · Human Layer · Independent

 The cybersecurity industry spent decades calling people the weakest link.
-They got it backwards.
-This show is about where security breaks down — and where it holds.
+We think they got it backwards.
+This show is about where security breaks down, and where it holds.

 Someone clicks a link.
 Someone reuses a password.
 Someone trusts a voice on the phone that sounds exactly like their boss.
 Because now it can.

 The technology keeps getting better.
 The firewalls get smarter.
-The budgets get bigger.
-And the attacks still get through — because they stopped aiming at the machines a long time ago.
+And the attacks still get through, because they stopped aiming at the machines a long time ago.
 They aim at us.

 At the moment we are distracted, tired, trusting, or just never taught what to look for.